spacetelescope/jwst/docs/jwst/references_general/collimator_reffile.rst

 NIRSpec    INSTRUME, EXP_TYPE, DATE-OBS, TIME-OBS
 ========== ======================================

+.. include:: ../includes/standard_keywords.rst

 Reference File Format
 +++++++++++++++++++++
 The collimator reference file contains an astropy compound model made up of polynomial models, rotations, and translations.
 The forward direction is from the GWA to the MSA.

 :model: Transform through the COLLIMATOR.